CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-04.md

 # Lab 4: Investigate and Remediate Incidents in Microsoft Defender XDR

+## Overview

-In this lab, you’ll simulate a phishing incident, investigate the suspicious message using Threat Explorer, take remediation actions, submit the message to Microsoft for analysis, and review the automated investigation results.
+In this lab, you will investigate and remediate a simulated phishing incident in Microsoft Defender XDR.
+You will analyze a suspicious email using Threat Explorer, take remediation actions such as moving the message to Junk and submitting it to Microsoft for review, and initiate an automated investigation.
+You will also review generated alerts, update their status and classification, and analyze the investigation graph to understand the scope and results of the incident.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. Open a new tab in the **Microsoft Edge** browser, go to https://outlook.office.com, and sign in with the lab user’s credentials.